Smith Family of Belfield/Redesdale

 became the 4th Baronet on the death of his father.

-2 Thomas Berry Cusack Smith followed his father and grandfather into the law and
+2 Thomas Berry Cusack Smith followed his father's and grandfather's profession.
+He

 became attorney general of Ireland in 1842.